SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 #### V_SYS_WATERLEVELS_RANGE

 This view returns the minimum, maximum and average value as well as number of water level records from D_INTERVAL_TEMPORAL_2 for each interval.
 These will have an RD_NAME_CODE of '628' (i.e. 'Water Level - Manual - Static') or '629' (i.e. 'Water Level - Logger (Compensated & Corrected)') as well as a UNIT_CODE of '6' (i.e. 'masl').

-#### V_SYS_WATERLEVELS_YEARLY_AVG

-This view returns the minimum, maximum and average value as well as the number of water level records from V_CON_HYDROGEOLOGY for each interval for each year of data.
-The same reading name codes and unit codes as V_SYS_WATERLEVELS_RANGE (above) are used.
-In addition, only those intervals that have greater than 25 water level records are included.

 #### V_SYS_WATERLEVELS_YEARLY_BOTH